SeadroneICMAN/MosaicSeadron/README.md

 The code is mainly composed of 4 files:
 - raster.py:
   - contains the code related to georeference, mosaicking, etc...
-- water_quality.py:
-  - contains the code needed to obtain water quality products such as chlorophyll, turbidity, etc...
 - data_structures.py:
   - contains classes for gathering useful data needed in the processing.
 - enums.py: